mcecode/standards/code/general.md

 # General

-The following are high-level heuristics that apply to all languages and are overridden by language or tool-specific rules that conflict with them.
+The following are high-level heuristics that apply to all languages and are overridden by project, language, or tool-specific rules that conflict with them.

 ## Design principles